Raincoast Ocean Science Awards

 2024 awardees

-Big congratulations to this year’s Raincoast Ocean Science Awards awardees!
-We are honoured to present the four finalists.
+Big congratulations to last year’s Raincoast Ocean Science Awards awardees!
+Read more

 1. Oceans Initiative: The Newman Award for Excellence in Conservation and Research